Louis XIV becomes king of France

 Like Tokugawa Ieyasu in Japan, Louis XIV made the rich lords all move to Versailles, where he could keep an eye on them, instead of letting them live on their own land.
 He made it seem like a huge party – he did throw a lot of parties – but it also gave Louis more power.

 Louis also did other things to get more power.
 He wrote new laws so all of France would have the same laws.
 He raised taxes and built himself a stronger army, and he made it illegal for the rich lords to have their own armies.

 Early in his reign, Louis fought Spain and got control of much of the Netherlands.
 He fought the Iroquois (weakened by smallpox) and took over some of their land, too.
 Later on, by setting his grandson on the throne of Spain, Louis effectively got control not only of Spain but also of Spain’s colonies in North and South America: Florida, California, New Mexico, Arizona, Colorado, Utah, Nevada, Texas, Mexico, Peru, Ecuador, etc.

 Louis lived to be almost 80 years old.
+He died of gangrene from an infection in his leg.
 He was king for such a long time that all his sons and even his grandsons (except for Philip of Spain) died.
-When Louis died in 1715, his great-nephew Philippe d’Orleans took power, ruling as regent for Louis’ great-grandson, Louis XV (whose mother had also died, so she couldn’t be regent).